DawoodMehmood/commits-breaker/README.md

 ## Run Instantly

 When you commit the workflow for the first time, you will see the output after 24 hours due to the set cron job.
-But you don’t need to wait 😃 — you can trigger it manually:
+But you don’t need to wait, you can trigger it manually:

 1. Go to your same profile repo (`github.com/<your-username>/<your-username>`).
 2. Click **Actions** tab.